vaadin/web-components/react/README.md

 ## Using Local React Components in a Vaadin Project

-To configure your Vaadin project to import React components from a local repository, add this Vite plugin to `vite.config.ts`:
+When developing React components locally, you may want to test your changes in a Vaadin application.
+To configure an application to import React components from a local repository, add this Vite plugin to the app's `vite.config.ts`:

 ```ts
 function useLocalReactComponents(nodeModules: string): PluginOption {